tsgrissom/PotterPlus/ROADMAP.md

 * SPELL Anti-Apparition Charm -> Makes it so the afflicted cannot apparate
 * SPELL Armor-Bewitching Charm -> Causes suits of armor (iron golems) to sing (particles and perhaps some sort of sound?)
 * SPELL Bat-Bogey Hex -> Spawns some sort of mob with gross particles that attacks the target
-* SPELL Bedazzling Hex -> Temporarily blinds the target in a flash of light
 * SPELL Circumrota -> Causes the target to rotate
 * SPELL Geminio -> Duplicates items with a push of velocity
 * SPELL Anti-Gravity Mist Charm -> Creates a golden mist AOE that applies the levitation effect